 Lexical vector of the head of the output f-structure's parent structure (p-head).
 Sometimes, one input f-structure may be responsible for the generation of multiple target f-structures at different levels.
-For example, [sentence] GOODBYE] corresponds to both [sentence] AUF [obj] WIEDERHOEREN] and its sub-structure [obj] WIEDERHOEREN] in the training samples.
+For example, [sentence GOODBYE] corresponds to both [sentence AUF [obj WIEDERHO-EREN]] and its sub-structure [obj WIEDERHOEREN] in the training samples.
 This input serves as a stack pointer, indicating the level at which the output f-structure should be generated.

 The HF-vectors at the input layer are the local representations for the words and features in an f-structure.
 The activation patterns of the slots at the feature layer can be viewed as the automatically learned distributed representation of the input HF-vectors (Miikkulainen 1989).
 The input slots have one-to-one connections to the feature slots (Figure 2b).
-The slot-slot connections share weights in such a way that the connection from the ith unit in slot A at the input layer to the jth unit in slot A at the feature layer has the same strength as the connection from the ith unit in slot B at the input layer to the jth unit in slot B at the feature layer.
-The weight sharing makes the same HF-vector at different input slots result in the same pattern in their corresponding feature slots.
+The slot-slot connections share weights in such a way that the connection from the ith unit in slot A at the input layer to the jth unit in slot A at the feature layer has the same strength as the connection from the ith unit in slot B at the input layer to the jth unit in slot B at the input layer to the jth unit in slots result in the same pattern in their corresponding feature slots.